caominhnguyen05/llm-test-generation/README.md

-# LLM Test Generation Pipeline
+# LLM-based Test Generation Pipeline

-This repository runs an LLM-based pipeline that generates JUnit 4 tests for Maven library classes, validates and repairs those tests, then records JaCoCo coverage and runtime/cost metrics.
+This repository contains the implementation and experimental framework used in the Bachelor's thesis project to evaluate LLM-based unit test generation for Java libraries.
+The pipeline generates JUnit 4 test suites, validates and repairs generated tests, and records code coverage, test validity, runtime, and cost metrics.

-## Setup
+## Prerequisites

+- Python 3.10+
+- Java (JDK 8 or later)
+- Maven
+- Ollama (for local model experiments)

 Create and activate a Python virtual environment: